Primitive Roots In Short Intervals: Basic Statistics for Primitive Roots

 where $b>c+1$.
 The second sum has the asymptotic expression

 Combining the last two expressions (\ref{eq222.78}) and (\ref{eq222.80}) completes the proof.

 \end{proof} The average gap between consecutive primitive roots is precise the value of the constant

-\begin{lem} Let \(p\geq 1\) be a large prime, and let $t\leq\varphi(p-1)$ be a large number.
-Then, the $g_1, g_2, \ldots, g_t$ be the sequence of primitive roots in increasing order are uniformly distributed over the interval $[2, p-2]$. \end{lem} \begin{proof} Apply Theorem \ref{thm3.4} to the Bohl-Weil criterion
+\begin{lem} \hypertarget{lem222.47} Let \(p\geq 1\) be a large prime, and let $t\leq\varphi(p-1)$ be a large number.
+Then, the $g_1, g_2, \ldots, g_t$ be the sequence of primitive roots in increasing order are uniformly distributed over the interval $[2, p-2]$. \end{lem} \begin{proof}[\textbf{Proof}] Let $\tau\ne\pm1, v^2$ be a primitive root mod $p$ and consider the sequence of rational approximations